twinysam/INSIDE-ARG/stickers.md

 Here we document all the information available on stickers for the INSIDE Collector's Edition.

 ## The list
-If you want to see a shorter version of the list to just get a quick overview on what we have found without all the information behind, please use this [Inside Collector's Edition owners list - (Google Document)](https://docs.google.com/document/d/1ccgEU722Kz5kDrq0wmA5pd6Du05qAaWNN7kRaTlG9jU/edit)

 symb: stands for "symbol", one of three symbols, a dash, a slash and a dot.